 Length: In order to allow for a diversity of contributions, the conference will accept full and short research papers.

-- Short papers must be no longer than four pages, excluding all additional material such as references, appendices, and figures.
+- Short papers must be no longer than 8 pages in the above mentioned format, excluding all additional material such as references, appendices, and figures.

 Blind Review: Papers submitted by the due date will undergo a double blind peer review process by the Program Committee and will be evaluated on the basis of their significance, innovation, academic rigor, and clarity of writing.
 Your submission should have authors’ names and affiliations removed, and avoid obvious identifying statements.
 Citations to your own relevant work should not be anonymous (e.g., say “Prior work by [authors]” instead of “In our prior work.”).